6 tips for talking about Pride month and LGBTQ+ rights with kids

 5. Bring in reinforcements

 There are so many excellent resources online to help parents talk about Pride and LGBTQ+ identity with kids.
 Amer’s YouTube channel, Queer Kid Stuff, has four seasons of episodes on topics ranging from race and gender identity to how to be a good ally.
-Amer is also leading an 8-week remote learning course on social justice and LGBTQ+ topics for kids in pre-K through third grade.
+Amer also books performances and workshops around identity and activism and recently launched Queer Kid Community for parents, educators, and progressive grown-ups.

 Additional resources recommended by Amer and Morris include: